Fine-tune with the API or CLI

 Note

-checkpoint refers to the Checkpoint ID, which is used to specify the snapshot to publish in the Model Publishing (Optional) API. model_name refers to the model ID and can be used for model deployment. (finetuned_output outputs the model_name of the last checkpoint.)
+The checkpoint field contains the checkpoint ID, which specifies the checkpoint to publish in the Model publishing (optional) API.
+The model_name field contains the model ID used for model deployment.
+The finetuned_output field in the original fine-tuning job response is the model_name of the final checkpoint.

 {